-Indicators: Conditions in Reception Facilities

-- 1. Are there instances of asylum seekers not having access to reception accommodation because of a shortage of places? ☐ Yes ☐ No - 2.
-What is the average length of stay of asylum seekers in the reception centres? - 3.
-Are unaccompanied children ever accommodated with adults in practice?
+1. Indicators: Conditions in Reception Facilities Are there instances of asylum seekers not having access to reception accommon of a shortage of places? odation because ⊠ Yes 2.
+What is the average length of stay of asylum seekers in the reception centres?
+Not available 3.
+Are unaccompanied children ever accommodated with adults in practice? 🗌 Yes  No 4.
+Are single women and men accommodated separately?534  Yes 🗌 No